Error: Field cannot be left blank.

 - Install the permanent residential battery and receive Permission to Operate from PG&E's Electric Generation Interconnection Department.

-- Be enrolled in a Time-of-Use rate plan.
+- Enrolled in a Time-of-Use rate plan.

 - After the system has been purchased, installed, and interconnected, submit an application through our online application portal.